The PREMIUM 2022-2023 Student Manual

 - You have emailed a preliminary budget, approved by your project mentor (and client if need be) to the PREMIUM Central Management Team, before the deadline.

-- You have collected all original receipts over the course of PREMIUM.
+- You have collected all original receipts (no pin receipts) over the course of PREMIUM.

 - Email the realized budget approved by your project mentor and client if transportation costs were made (include them in CC!) to the PREMIUM Central Management Team.